Low-energy spin excitations of the frustrated ferromagnetic $J_1$-$J_2$ chain material linarite, PbCuSO$_4$(OH)$_2$, in applied magnetic fields $\mathbf{H} \parallel b$ axis: Abstract

 \section{Abstract}

 We report a study of the spin dynamics of the frustrated ferromagnetic $J_1$-$J_2$ chain compound linarite, PbCuSO$_4$(OH)$_2$, in applied magnetic fields up to field polarization.
-By means of an extreme-environment inelastic neutron scattering experiment, we have measured the low-energy spin excitations of linarite in fields up to 8.8\,T for $\mathbf{H} \parallel b$ axis and temperatures as low as 500\,mK.
-We have recorded the spin wave excitation spectra along $h$, $k$ and $l$ for the field-induced magnetic phases IV, V and the field polarized state close to saturation.
-By employing first-principles calculations, we estimate the leading magnetic exchanges out of the $bc$ plane and model the dispersion relations using linear spin wave theory.
+By means of an extreme-environment inelastic neutron scattering experiment, we have measured the low-energy spin excitations of linarite in fields up to 8.8\,T for $\mathbf{H} \parallel b$ axis.
+We have recorded the spin excitation spectra along $h$, $k$ and $l$ for the field-induced magnetic phases IV, V and the field polarized state close to saturation.
+By employing first-principles calculations, we estimate the leading magnetic exchanges out of the $bc$ plane and model the dispersion relations using linear spin-wave theory.
 In this way, we find evidence for a (very weak) residual magnetic exchange coupling out of the $bc$ plane.
-Together with the previously established dominant in-chain couplings $J_1$ and $J_2$ and the interchain coupling $J_3$, we derive an effective set of exchange couplings for a microscopic description of linarite.
-Further, we find that the peculiar character of the spin-density wave phase V manifests itself in the measured spin dynamics.
-Having gained new insights from our applied-field spin wave analysis, we discuss our experimental results regarding the possibility of a spin-multipolar state close to saturation.
+Together with the previously established dominant intrachain couplings $J_1$ and $J_2$ and the interchain coupling $J_3$, we derive an effective set of exchange couplings for a microscopic description of linarite.
+Further, we find that the peculiar character of phase V manifests itself in the measured spin dynamics.